unl-ml-art/generative-visual-eher78/README.md

 I specifically chose these two models as from previous experience, they are efficent in producing outputs that fitted the textual prompts.
 I also experimented with other GANs such as BigGAN, StyleGAN, and BigSleepGAN and those two diffusion models worked the best from initial testing.

+I also have the prompts for each of the six constructions for the Seven Ancient Wonders of the World that I will use as an input for the diffusion models:
+- **Hanging Gardens of Babylon:**
+> An ancient stone building with multi-level terraces covered with exotic trees and plants
+- **Statue of Zeus at Olympia:**
+> A marble temple with a statue of a man made out of ivory and gold with a scepter
+- **Temple of Artemis at Ephesus:**
+> An ancient greek temple made of white marble with various pillars and beautiful carvings
+- **Mausoleum at Halicarnassus:**
+> A tall ancient marble tomb monument with a stone staircase with a square base and pillars
+- **Colossus of Rhodes:**
+> A tall, ancient bronze statue on top of a marble pedestal overlooking a pier
+- **Lighthouse of Alexandria:**
+> A tall, ancient stone and limestone lighthouse overlooking an ancient harbor

 ## Code

 <!--Your code for generating your project: